goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 For *top-level* classes(non nested) and interfaces there are 2 possible access levels: *public* and *package-private*.
 **If a top-level class or interface can be made package-private, it should be.** If you make a class public, you are obligated to support it forever to maintain compatibility.

 If a package-private top level class or interface is used by only one class *consider making it a private static nested class* of the sole class that uses it.

 For members there are 4 possible access level: **private**, **package-private**, **protected** and **public**.

-Rarely use the protected access modifier.
-It gives a huge increase in accessibility.
+The protected access modifier gives a huge increase in accessibility and it should be rarely used.

 If a method overrides a superclass method, it cannot have a more restrictive access level in the sublass than in the superclass.

 If a class implements an interface, all of the class methods that are in the interface must be declared public in the class.

+**Instance fields of public classes should rarely be public**.
+If an instance field is nonfinal or is a reference to a mutable object, then by making it public, you give up the ability to limit the values that can be stored in the field.

 It is wrong for a class to have a public static final array field, or an accesor that returns such a field.
 That way client will be able to modify the array.
 So always ensure that objects references by public static final fields are immutable.